 Automated messages aren’t limited to answering FAQs or guidance only 👇

-Reminders about scheduled events, appointments, payments, etc. People tend to forget things like doctor appointments or payment deadlines.
-Such notifications are a great way to keep your clients informed.
+- Payment or Appointment Reminders: People tend to forget things like doctor appointments or payment deadlines.
+Send them a gentle nudge to keep your clients informed.

 Customers can follow the link or click the “Top offers” button to see the best deals in a chat.